luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Retrieval/Stacked-Empty-Pallet.md

     class input leftAlign;
 :::

-**ID35 message** is triggered to generate a transport data deletion report.
+**ID35 message** is triggered to transport data deletion report.
 This message is processed by Id35Process, which handles the deletion of transport-related data.
-As part of this process, the system removes records from the DNCARRYINFO and DNARRIVAL tables to ensure the database remains clean and up to date.
+As part of this process, the system removes records from the DNCARRYINFO and DNARRIVAL tables.

 Continue to Flow: [Retrieval Trigger Allocator](#Retrieval-Trigger-Allocator)